saulojoab/meta-pose-snap/.github/ISSUE_TEMPLATE/💡-feature-request.md

 ---
 name: "\U0001F4A1 Feature Request"
 about: Suggest an idea for this project
-title: "[FEATURE] Add title here"
+title: "💡 [FEATURE] Add title here"
-labels: enhancement,good first issue
+labels: enhancement
 assignees: saulojoab
 ---